BillQK/Animator/resource/README.txt

 the speed from the user input and lastly start - a method so that when the controller called start, it will start the view in the way the user want to see either svg, text, visual, or interactive.
 For our Interactive controller, beside implements our IAnimatorController interface, we also need to implement an ActionListener, and a KeyListener.
-By implementing these listener, we will also have to override the method of that listener which is actionPerformed and KeyTyped, KeyPressed, and KeyReleased to properly assign the key and button to do the action we decide.
+By implementing these listeners, we will also have to override the method of that listener which is actionPerformed and KeyTyped, KeyPressed, and KeyReleased to properly assign the key and button to do the action we decide.